Abstraction, Up-to Techniques and Games for Systems of Fixpoint Equations: Approximation for Systems of Fixpoint Equations

-\todoRi{RD: The notion of abstraction for fixpoint equations is rather close to earlier developments in abstract interpretation.}

 In this section we design a theory of approximation for systems of fixpoint equations over complete lattices.
 The general setup is borrowed from abstract interpretation~\cite{cc:ai-unified-lattice-model,CC:SDPAF}, where a concrete domain $C$ and an abstract domain $A$ are fixed.
-Semantic operators on the concrete domain $C$ have a counterpart in the abstract domain $A$, and suitable conditions can be imposed on such operators to ensure that the least fixpoints of the abstract operators (or of functions built out of such operators) are sound and/or complete approximations of the fixpoints of their concrete counterparts.
+Semantic operators on the concrete domain $C$ have a counterpart in the abstract domain $A$, and suitable conditions can be imposed on such operators to ensure that the least fixpoints of the abstract operators are sound and/or complete approximations of the fixpoints of their concrete counterparts.